Week 1

 Project 1 Final / Project 2

-Final Critique + Project 2 Intro + Webflow
+Final Critique + Project 2 Intro

 Lecture: Project 2 Brief: Identify and think critically about collecting and arranging blocks of information—such as hyperlinks, images, text, or other media.
 Your task is to design and build a website that both houses this information and presents it through a clear, intentional system.
 The website must include at least 30 distinct instances of information, organized using a coherent component system.
 You must research at least one HTML element and make a deliberate, visible reference to that research within your site.

-Activity: Project 1: Final Critique
+Activity: CD Lecture Series: Michael Houtz (start of class), then Project 1: Final Critique

 Homework: